-Make sure that you give notice of your intention to leave your residence well in time.
-In Belgium this notice must generally be given by registered letter minimum 3 months before the expected departure date or to the end of the rental contract.
-It is essential to inform the landlord of your intention to leave the apartment even if you have a 1-year rental contract.
-If you do not, your contract may be automatically renewed for another year.
+Make sure you give notice of your intention to leave your residence well in advance.
+In Belgium, this notice must generally be given by registered letter at least three months before your expected departure date or the end of your rental contract.
+Even if you have a one-year rental contract, it is essential to inform the landlord of your intention to leave the apartment.
+Otherwise, your contract may be automatically renewed for another year.
 Please read your contract carefully.